SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![image](https://user-images.githubusercontent.com/125132307/230164787-3ea46ee9-aa5f-486b-9dd1-8f43dfce8e1c.png)
 ![image](https://user-images.githubusercontent.com/125132307/230164889-1c7943d2-7ada-411b-adc7-a043eb480ba1.png)

-Note that the average ride duration is higher for casual rider when compared with members and average ride duration for members remain constant throughout the year, week and day.
-However there are fluctuations in the ride duration of casual riders
+Take note that casual riders tend to cycle longer than members do on average.
+The length of the average journey for members doesn't change throughout the year, week, or day.
+However, there are variations in how long casual riders cycle.
+In the spring and summer, on weekends, and from 10 am to 2 pm during the day, they travel greater distances.
+Between five and eight in the morning, they have brief trips.

-From these observations, it can be said that casual riders make longer but less trips than members.
+These findings lead to the conclusion that casual commuters travel longer but less frequently than members.
+They make longer journeys on weekends and during the day outside of commuting hours and in spring and summer season, so they might be doing so for recreation.